 As a trustee, you have certain responsibilities.
 For example:

 No, of course not.
 You can have professionals help you, especially with the accounting and investing.
 You will also probably need to consult with an attorney from time to time.
-However, as trustee, you are ultimately responsible to the beneficiaries for prudent management of the trust assets.
+However, as a trustee, you are ultimately responsible to the beneficiaries for the prudent management of the trust assets.

-Usually the trust document contains instructions for determining the grantor’s incapacity.
+Usually, the trust document contains instructions for determining the grantor’s incapacity.
 The trust may require one or more doctors to certify the grantor is not physically or mentally able to handle his or her financial affairs.

 If all assets have been transferred to the trust, you will be able to step in as trustee and manage the grantor’s financial affairs quickly and easily, with no court interference.

 First, make sure the grantor is receiving quality care in a supportive environment.
 Give copies of health care documents (medical power of attorney, living will, etc.) to the physician.
 If someone has been appointed to make health care decisions, make sure he or she has been notified.
-Offer to help notify the grantor’s employer, friends and relatives.
+Offer to help notify the grantor’s employer, friends, and relatives.

 Next, find and review the trust document.
 (Hopefully, you already know where it is.)
 Notify any co-trustees as soon as possible.
 Also, notify the attorney who prepared the trust document; he or she can be very helpful if you have questions.
 You may want to meet with the attorney to review the trust and your responsibilities.
-The attorney can also prepare a certificate of trust, a shortened version of the trust that also proves you have legal authority to act.
+The attorney can also prepare a certificate of trust, a shortened version of the trust that also proves you have the legal authority to act.